binomnpx/zelda1-disassembly/README.md

 My Branch
 ---------

 Hello, this is a branch off of someone else's disassembly of The Legend of Zelda for NES.
 My plan is to create a ROM hack with a ton of new features.
-I have made a lot of progress already but I am considering starting from scratch.
+I have made a lot of progress already but I am considering starting from scratch so that the ROM is a little cleaner.

 Before I give my elevator speech, I will get straight to the point.
 My experience with ROM hacking is limited.
 I probably have about 1000 hours of learning and programming split between two games: Pokemon Crystal for GBC and The Legend of Zelda for NES.
 I am looking for collaborators who are interested in the project, know what they are doing, and can help me figure out how to solve some of the more complicated problems I have come across.
 This hack was never meant to be overly ambitious, and I don't believe it will be for an experienced ROM hacker.